-WCAT will notify all parties to the legal action, and any affected persons, of the section 257 application and give them an opportunity to provide submissions.
-Section 257 applications will normally be considered by written submissions.
+WCAT will notify all parties to the legal action, and any affected persons, of the section 257 Certification to Court application and give them an opportunity to provide submissions.
+Section 257 Certification to Court applications will normally be considered by written submissions.